This tutorial is focusing on the auxiliary “did” past simple, and how to use it in negative and question forms.

 Let’s learn how to form the simple past negative and question forms!

-We use the auxiliary do did past simple, “did” to create the negative and question forms of regular verbs:
+We use the auxiliary “to do” in the past simple: “did” to create the negative and question forms of regular verbs:

 I did, you did, he did, she did, it did, we did, you did, they did